RedPitaya/Documentation/quickStart/alucase/alucase.rst

    .. figure:: rp_alucase_07.jpg
       :align: center

-      Bottom of the Red Pitaya board showing the plastic feet.
+      The bottom of the Red Pitaya board showing the plastic feet.

 #.
 Repeat the procedure for STEMlab 125-14 with the heat sink by pressing the clips together on the bottom and pushing the holder gently up.